Raeesah Khan: Resignation

 On 30 November 2021, Raeesah submitted her resignation from the WP and Parliament following the probe over her admission of lying.
-Raeesah also posted on her social media accounts her letter of resignation addressed to Speaker of Parliament Tan Chuan-Jin.
+Raeesah would also post her letter of resignation addressed to the Speaker of Parliament Tan Chuan-Jin on her social media accounts.
 Despite the resignation, the Committee of Privileges announced that it would continue its investigations.

 Two days later, the Central Executive Committee (CEC) of the WP claimed that, despite having known about the lies the week after her speech, after knowing her circumstances, they allowed her to clarify herself, with Singh, the secretary-general of the party, asking her to make her best efforts in contacting the victim or the individuals involved in that sexual assault case.
 The matter was supposed to have been clarified in Parliament in September, but a shingles episode made that unlikely.
 When Raeesah returned to Parliament in October, she repeated her assertions instead of clarifying.
 The leadership of the WP voted overwhelmingly to ask Raeesah to resign before she did so, otherwise threatening her with expulsion from the party.
 Instead, before the CEC met on the matter, Raeesah informed Singh that she would resign.
 The remaining MPs for Sengkang GRC would not step down for a by-election; the Compassvale division was physically divided among them for representation in Parliament.
 Faisal Manap, vice-chair of the WP and incumbent MP for Aljunied GRC, was also made an advisor to the Sengkang MPs.
 Additional support was announced for the Sengkang team during house visits, which were to resume in January.
 The party also stated that it would "review how candidates [were] selected for elections as well as vetting of speeches", while "[not being] deterred from fielding young and progressive candidates in future elections".
 Before the speech was made, Raeesah was told to substantiate the anecdote, an instruction she did not follow.
-Separately, after Daniel Goh, a former WP non-constituency MP (NCMP), told the party leadership in comments to "take responsibility", the party said that it would investigate the comments, given that cadres did not share opinions openly.
+Separately, after Daniel Goh, a former WP non-constituency MP (NCMP), told the party leadership in comments to "take responsibility", the party said that it would investigate the comments, given that cadres were not to share opinions openly.
 Goh replied that he had every right as a citizen to comment.
 He was subsequently expelled from the party in 2023 due to his comments.